Varshakumaran/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 ref number: 23005952

-# Exp 02 Implementation of Half Adder and Full Adder circuit
+# Exp 02 Implementation of Half Adder and Full Adder circuit:

-# Implementation-of-Half-Adder-and-Full-Adder-circuit
 ### AIM:
 To design a half adder and full adder circuit and verify its truth table in Quartus using Verilog programming.